Jujubee

 Airline Inthyrath (ແອລາຍ ອິນທິຣາດ; born June 21, 1984), known by her stage name Jujubee, is an American drag queen, reality television personality, and recording artist from Lowell, Massachusetts.
-She first rose to prominence in 2010 as a contestant on the second season of RuPaul's Drag Race, and later returned to compete on the first and fifth seasons of RuPaul's Drag Race All Stars, and the first series of RuPaul's Drag Race: UK vs. the World (2022), becoming one of the most popular queens from the franchise.
+She first rose to prominence in 2010 as a contestant on the second season of RuPaul's Drag Race, and later returned to compete on the first and fifth seasons of RuPaul's Drag Race All Stars, and the first series of RuPaul's Drag Race: UK vs. the World (2022).
 She has the unique distinction of being the only contestant to reach the finale of the competition four times.
 Additionally, she was a main cast member on the makeover television series RuPaul's Drag U (2010–2012), Dragnificent (2019–2020), and RuPaul's Secret Celebrity Drag Race (2022).
 In 2021, she competed in the first season of Paramount+ singing competition Queen of the Universe.

 Early life

-Inthyrath was born to a Laotian Buddhist family in Boston, Massachusetts and raised in both Fresno, California and Lowell, Massachusetts.
+Airline Inthyrath was born to a Laotian Buddhist family in Boston, Massachusetts.
+Inthyrath was raised in both Fresno, California and Lowell, Massachusetts.
 Inthyrath's father died when she was 15 years old, the same year her mother abandoned her and her two sisters.
 Her drag mother is Boston performer Karisma Geneva-Jackson Tae.
 She graduated from Lowell High School in Lowell, Massachusetts.
 She earned a Bachelor of Arts degree in theatre arts from the University of Massachusetts, Amherst.
-She owns a cat, Priss.
+She owned two cats, Mister and Priss.